Konstantin-nik/HS-wildfires/README.md

 The code presented here was developed for SageMaker, and its proper testing should be done within the JupyterLab service.

+### MLOps Playground

+In the folder `mlops_playground`, all code during the course is playsed.
+The `Step` folder containg the development process for the pipline and the file `src` contains the final pipeline.

 ## Data

 We use open datasets found on the internet: